bowman2001/perplexdoc/content/doc/intro/credits/index.md

     src: rachel-coyne-tImZgkTcCbQ-unsplash.jpg
 ---

 All images in this documentation were made available free of charge by numerous skilled photographers on [Unsplash][unsplash].
-Their names or identifiers appear in the caption.
+Their names and a link to the original source are given in the captions.

-The concept for a layout geared towards classical typographic principles grew over a few years out of many already existing ideas.
+The concept for a layout geared towards classical typographic principles grew over some years out of many already existing ideas.
 I can’t even mention every helpful author I read about typography and CSS techniques.
-Many conceptual parts date back to [Matthew Butterick’s][mb] beautiful online book [_Practical Typo&shy;graphy_][pt], which also taught me a lot about typography in general and some about distinctive American-English features.
+Many conceptual parts date back to [Matthew Butterick’s][mb] beautiful online book [Practical Typo&shy;graphy][pt].
+He also taught me a lot about typography in general and some about distinctive American-English features.

 Perplex is --- as the name says --- based on [IBM’s][ibm] open corporate font family [Plex][plex].
-Their fonts are beautiful and very versatile.
+These fonts are really made for technical publishing and even offer a nice serif specimen.

 Without [Chris Coyier’s][cc] always up-to-date website [CSS-Tricks][cc] I would have been lost in the CSS specs.
 He and all his contributors have been clarifying the constantly evolving capabilities of CSS like only a few others.